apostrophecms/docs/docs/guide/areas-and-widgets/README.md

 ![The landing page main area with the menu open, showing available widgets](/images/area-in-context.jpg)

+### Leave `-widget` out of area configuration

+If you dig into the Apostrophe code, or read the guide to custom widget types, you may already know that widget module names end with `-widget`, such as `@apostrophecms/rich-text-widget`.
+This suffix is left off when configuring areas.
+The area knows these are widgets already and it does not seem necessary to require developers don't need to write it over and over.

 ### Limiting the number of widgets in an area

 To limit the number of widgets allowed in a specific area, include a `max` option.